ppn-paper/ppn/README.md

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion).

+# Requirements

+If you need to reuse your existing `conda` environment, you can install the required packages as follows:

+`pip install -r requirements.txt`

+If you wish to create a new `conda` environment, you can execute the following command:

+`conda env create -f environment.yml -n ppn`

+This will create an environment named "ppn", and you can activate your environment with the command:

+`conda activate edm`

 # Download pre-trained models

 We have released checkpoints and test sets for the main models in the paper, and BraTS is already included in this repository.
 Here are the complete download links for each model checkpoint and the associated test data: